 \subsection{Teleparallel Galilei connections}

 In Lorentzian (or more generally pseudo-Riemannian) geometry, any metric connection is uniquely determined by its (arbitrarily specifiable) torsion.
-Therefore, the difference tensor between an arbitrary metric connection $\nabla$ and the torsion-free Levi--Civita connection may be expressed purely in terms of the torsion of $\nabla$.
-This allows for a reformulation of the Einstein equation, which is usually formulated in terms of the Levi--Civita connection, in terms of a flat torsionful connection $\nabla$ and its torsion, giving rise to \acronym{TEGR}, the teleparallel equivalent of general relativity.
+Therefore, the difference tensor between an arbitrary metric connection $\nabla$ and the torsion-free Levi-Civita connection may be expressed purely in terms of the torsion of $\nabla$.
+This allows for a reformulation of the Einstein equation, which is usually formulated in terms of the Levi-Civita connection, in terms of a flat torsionful connection $\nabla$ and its torsion, giving rise to \acronym{TEGR}, the teleparallel equivalent of general relativity.

 Differently to that, in the classical setting of Newton--Cartan gravity, such a reformulation is not possible, since Galilei connections on a Galilei manifold are not uniquely determined by their torsion: according to \eqref{eq:Galilei_conn_classif}, we also need to specify the Newton--Coriolis form $\Omega$.
 Since $\Omega$ depends on the choice of timelike Galilei frame vector field $v$, there is no naturally given unique connection $\widetilde\nabla$ the difference to which of a general connection $\nabla$ we could use to reformulate Newton--Cartan gravity.